 5.3 Inspecting Air Brake Systems You should use the basic seven-step inspection procedure described in Section 2 to inspect your vehicle.
 There are more things to inspect on a vehicle with air brakes than one without them.
 We discuss these things below, in the order that they fit into the seven-step method.

-- During Step 2 Engine Compartment Checks Check Air Compressor Drive Belt (if compressor is belt driven).
+During Step 2 Engine Compartment Checks Check Air Compressor Drive Belt (if compressor is belt driven).
+If the air compressor is belt-driven, check the condition and tightness

 If the air compressor is belt-driven, check the condition and tightness of the belt.
-The belt should be in good condition. - During Step 5 Walkaround Inspecting Check Manual Slack Adjusters on S-cam Brakes.
+The belt should be in good condition.

+Check Manual Slack Adjusters on S-cam Brakes.
 Park on level ground and chock the wheels to prevent the vehicle from moving.
 Turn off the parking brakes so you can move the slack adjusters.
 Use gloves and pull hard on each slack adjuster that you can get to.
-If a slack adjuster moves more than about one inch where the push adjusted.
+If a slack adjuster moves more than about one inch where the push rod attaches to it, it probably needs adjustment.
+Adjust it or have it adjusted.
 Vehicles with too much brake slack can be very hard to stop.
 Out-of-adjustment brakes are the most common problem found in roadside inspections.
 Be safe.
 Check the slack adjusters.